hitmanguy/Arcade-discord/README.md

 - 🧠 **Focus:** Number logic, calculations, and sequences
 - ⏱️ **Challenge:** Timed pressure with rising difficulty
-- 🎯 **Goal:** Reach a total of 250 merit points to successfully breach the prison and be set free
+- 🎯 **Goal:** Complete this level to successfully breach the prison and be set free

 ---